php-fig/fig-standards/proposed/PSR-Cache.md

 *    **Implementing Library** - This library is responsible for implementing this standard in order to provide caching services to any Calling Library.
-The Implementing Library must provide classes which implement the Cache\Pool and Cache\Item interfaces.
+The Implementing Library MUST provide classes which implement the Cache\Pool and Cache\Item interfaces.

 ## Data

-Acceptable data includes all serializable PHP data types-
+Implementing libraries MUST support all serializable PHP data types, including:

-*    **Strings** - Simple, complex and large strings of any encoding.
+*    **Strings** - Character strings of arbitrary size in any PHP-compatible encoding.
-*    **Integers** - Positive, negative and large integers (>32 bit).
+*    **Integers** - All integers of any size supported by PHP, up to 64-bit signed.
+*    **Floats** - All signed floating point values.
-*    **Floats** - Positive, negative and large.
+*    **Boolean** - True and False.
-*    **Boolean**- true, false.
-*    **Null** - not a wrapper or object, but the actual null value.
+*    **Null** - The actual null value.
-*    **Arrays** - indexed, associative and multidimensional.
+*    **Arrays** - Indexed, associative and multidimensional arrays of arbitrary depth.
-*    **Object** - those that support the PHP serialize functionality.
+*    **Object** - Any object that supports lossless serialization and deserialization such that $o == unserialize(serialize($o)).
+Objects MAY leverage PHP's Serializable interface, __sleep()/__wakeup() magic methods, or similar language functionality if appropriate.

-All data passed into the Implementing Library must be returned exactly as passed.
-If this is not possible for whatever reason then it is preferable to respond with a cache miss than with corrupted data.
+All data passed into the Implementing Library MUST be returned exactly as passed.
+That includes the variable type.
+That is, it is an error to return (string) 5 if (int) 5 was the value saved.

+If it is not possible to return the exact saved value for any reason, implementing libraries MUST respond with a cache miss rather than corrupted data.

 ## Key Concepts